Landslide Susceptibility Modeling by Interpretable Neural Network

-We selected three regions (N-S, NW-SE, and E-W regions) within the eastern end of Himalaya that have varying ranges of landslide controls to test the performance of the SNN model (Figs. S2, S4).
-Both the N-S and E-W regions extend from the active rangefront to the hinterland, from north to south and east to west, respectively.
-The NW-SE region mostly lies along the active rangefront.
-Testing the SNN over three regions will allow us to examine the following: 1) whether there are universal or distinctly different controls of landslides; and 2) whether SNN-determined independent functions of feature contributions to susceptibility, $\{ S_j\}$, are similar across these three regions.
+Within the easternmost Himalaya, we selected three regions (the Dibang, Lohit, and range front regions) with varying ranges of landslide controls to test the performance and application of the SNN model (Fig.~\ref{fig:studyreg}).
+Hereafter, we refer to Dibang, Lohit, and range front regions as the N-S, E-W, and NW-SE regions, respectively.
+Testing the SNN over these three regions with varying environmental conditions will allow us to examine the following: 1) whether the SNN can identify universal or distinctly different controls of landslides, and 2) whether SNN-determined functions of feature contributions to susceptibility, $S_j$, are similar or different across these three regions.
+We used 15 single features in the SNN model (Supplementary Figure 5, Supplementary Table 2).
+The 15 single features include aspect (\emph{Asp}), mean curvature (\emph{Curv}$_M$), planform curvature, profile curvature, total curvature, discharge, distance to channel (\emph{Dist}$_C$), distance to faults (\emph{Dist}$_F$), distance to the Main Frontal Thrust and suture zone (\emph{Dist}$_{\emph{MFT}}$), drainage area, elevation (\emph{Elev}), local relief (\emph{Relief}), mean annual precipitation (\emph{MAP}), number of extreme rainfall events (\emph{NEE}) and slope.
+The inclusion of these variables is based on previous studies that examined landslide controls in the Himalayan region~\cite{devkota2013,Regmi2014,mandal2018,chowdhuri2021}.
+The details of study area, landslide inventory, input data sources and calculation are presented in Methods.